 Norwich University General Education Goals are designed to provide students with the intellectual tools to experience, explore and master new topics throughout a period of life-long learning.
-The General Education program requires at least forty credits for each undergraduate degree-completion major that are dedicated to basic literacy in English, mathematics, humanities, social sciences, and science outside the area of major concentration.
+The General Education program requires at least forty credits for each undergraduate Associate's degree and Bachelor's degree-completion major that are dedicated to basic literacy in English, mathematics, humanities, social sciences, and science outside the area of major concentration.

-Degree-completion undergraduate students are allowed to meet General Education requirements through:
+Undergraduate students are allowed to meet General Education requirements through:

-- CGCS Courses - Transfer Courses from another institution that are equivalent to all or part of a General Education Competency at the discretion of the academic Program Manager.
-Such courses are subject to the requirements in the Transfer Credit Policy (p.
-30). - Extra-Institutional Learning such as: - Credit by Examination: includes independent examinations such as CLEP, DANTES, AP, etc., as well as challenge examinations created by CGCS.

-- Credit for Training: military and professional training programs and activities - Credit for Competence: CGCS may create a competency-based evaluation that allows students to demonstrate sufficient competence in one or more of the General Education Competency Goals.
+- CGCS Courses - Transfer Courses from another institution that are equivalent to the General Education Goal's learning outcomes. - Extra-Institutional Learning such as: - Credit by Examination: includes independent examinations such as CLEP, DANTES, AP, etc., as well as challenge examinations created by CGCS. - Credit for Training: military and professional training programs and activities - The department may create a course equivalency examination that allows students to demonstrate sufficient competence in one or more of the General Education Goals.

-Students are required to meet the following general education competency goals:
+Bachelor's degree completion students are required to meet the following general education goals:

 - Goal 1.
 Critical Reading, Writing & Research - Goal 2.
 Mathematics & Quantitative Reasoning - Goal 3.
-Human Expression in Literature, History, Arts & Humanities - · Goal 4.
-Natural Sciences - Goal 5.
+Human Expression in Literature, History, Arts & Humanities - Goal 4.
+Natural Sciences - · Goal 5.
 Individual, Society & Social Structures - Goal 6.
-Ethics. - Goal 7.
+Ethics, - Goal 7.
 Capstone Experience - Goal 8.
 Leadership